 Assignment of contract allows one person to assign, or transfer, their rights, obligations, or property to another.
 An assignment of contract clause is often included in contracts to give either party the opportunity to transfer their part of the contract to someone else in the future.
 Many assignment clauses require that both parties agree to the assignment.

 Learn more about assignment of contract and how it works.

-What Is an Assignment of Contract in a Business Agreement?
+What Is Assignment of Contract?

-You may have come across an “assignment of contract” clause in a business contract.
+Assignment of contract means the contract and the property, rights, or obligations within it can be assigned to another party.
+An assignment of contract clause can typically be found in a business contract.
 This type of clause is common in contracts with suppliers or vendors and in intellectual property (patent, trademark, and copyright) agreements.